COSC360/project-subarusakashita/Proposal.md

 	Minimum Requirements:
 		Users without account Requirements:
-User can similar posts at the bottom (other blog posts with same tags) User can see which tags are trending
+		-User can similar posts at the bottom (other blog posts with same tags) -User can see which tags are trending
-Show a popup message in main page to encourage users to login or make an account
+		-Show a popup message in main page to encourage users to login or make an account

 User Requirements:
 User can set email preferences (mute new comment notifications etc)